How to Copy a Curve Shape Into Wood

 2. Once you’ve drawn your curve, it’s time to start cutting.
 If you’re using a coping saw, make sure the blade is installed correctly.
 The teeth of the blade should point away from the handle.

 3. Start by making a small cut at the beginning of your line.
 Then, slowly guide the blade along the line.
-It’s important to go slowly to don’t veer off course.
+It’s important to go slowly so as not to veer off course.

 4. As you get closer to the end of the line, you can start to speed up.
 Just be careful not to go too fast, or you might make a mistake.